Konrad Tom

-Konrad Tom (9 April 1887 – 9 August 1957), born Konrad Runowiecki, a Polish Jewish actor, writer, singer and director, born in Warsaw.
-Wrote song lyrics in Polish and in Yiddish for stage, film and cabaret, including szmonces.
+Konrad Tom (9 April 1887 – 9 August 1957), born Konrad Runowiecki, was a Polish Jewish actor, writer, singer and director born in Warsaw.
+He wrote song lyrics in Polish and in Yiddish for stage, film and cabaret, including szmonces.
 His wife was actress Zula Pogorzelska.

-"Yiddish talkies were not only comparable to those of the Polish mainstream but were produced by the same people.
-The most successful Yiddish talkies were directed by established industry figures including Waszyński, Ford, Henryk Szaro, Jan Nowina-Przybylski, Leon Trystan, and Konrad Tom."
+Yiddish talkies were not only comparable to those of the Polish mainstream but were produced by the same people.
+The most successful Yiddish talkies were directed by established industry figures including Waszyński, Ford, Henryk Szaro, Jan Nowina-Przybylski, Leon Trystan, and Konrad Tom.